 Stock of TransCanada Corporation (TransCanada), indirect parent company of TCUSA, is available to participants in the Plan.
-Participants may elect to invest up to 10 per cent of their contributions in TransCanada stock.
+A participant's portfolio may consist of up to 10 per cent of TransCanada stock.
 Participants may elect to exchange up to 10 per cent of their existing account balance into TransCanada stock.
 Additionally, no more than 10 per cent of any rollover contribution can be invested in TransCanada stock.